hexagonal-sun/trale/README.md

 `trale`: Tiny Rust Async Linux Executor
 =====

-This project is an implementation of a asynchronous Rust executor, written in in as few a lines as possible.
-It's main purpose it so act as a resource for people studying Rust's async implementation; by implementing a *real* executor that can execute multiple async tasks on the same thread it showcases a simple, small concrete implementation.
+This project is an implementation of an asynchronous Rust executor, written in as few a lines as possible.
+Its main purpose it to act as a resource for people studying Rust's async implementation by implementing a *real* executor that can execute multiple async tasks on the same thread it showcases a simple, small concrete implementation.
 To achieve this, we tightly couple with Linux's